Jordan Zemura: First team breakthrough

-Zemura started in Bournemouth’s opening fixture against West Brom, his first league start for the club, with the game finishing 2–2.
-An impressive start to the 2021–22 season saw Zemura win the club’s Player of the Month award for August, starting all five league games in an unbeaten opening to the season for the Cherries.
-Zemura scored his first professional goals when he scored twice against Barnsley on 11 September 2021 in a 3–0 win.
+Zemura started in Bournemouth's opening fixture against West Brom, his first league start for the club, with the game finishing 2–2.
+An impressive start to the 2021–22 season saw Zemura win the club's Player of the Month award for August, starting all five league games in an unbeaten opening to the season for the Cherries.
+Zemura scored his first two professional goals on 11 September 2021, netting a brace in a 3–0 win over Barnsley.

+Udinese

+On 12 April 2023, Serie A side Udinese officially announced that Zemura would join the club on a free transfer at the start of the 2023–24 season, signing a four-year deal in the process.